TestFX/TestFX/README.md

 [Comparison with Jemmy][4]

+### Mailing list
+Head over to [the mailing list](https://groups.google.com/d/forum/testfx-discuss) for discussions, questions and announcements.

 ### Credits
 TestFX was initially created by @dainnilsson and @minisu as a part of [LoadUI][2] in 2012.
 Today, it is being extended and maintained by the [LoadUI team][5].